Great Bear Sea

 Explore ALL FAQs

-We expect to see grizzlies fishing for salmon along the Khutzeymateen Inlet as well as other species drawn in by the presence of salmon – like otters, eagles, harbour seals and orca.
-We expect to see humpback whales, and while navigating prime foraging areas, we keep an eye out for Dall’s porpoise, harbour porpoise, Steller sea lions and quite possibly, fin whales if luck is on our side.
-Expect to spend more time with marine mammals of the Great Bear Sea.
+Being that we are a little early for the arrival of spawning salmon, we focus on marine mammals like humpback whales, and while navigating prime foraging areas, we keep an eye out for Dall’s porpoise, harbour porpoise, Steller sea lions and quite possibly, fin whales if luck is on our side.
+Sea otters are making a comeback and the coastal wolves, although elusive, may bee seen lurking along the shore line.
+Although we may see bears tempted by intertidal treats, we expect to spend more time with marine mammals of the Great Bear Sea.

 You can expect to see just about everything at this time of year.
 It is drier than the fall months, but you should always prepare for rain on the BC coast.
 Temperatures will be mild, from 10 – 17 degrees C / 50 – 65 degrees F, and days are longer too.